 While much of the advice about how to de-escalate angry co-workers and employees is common sense, it is by no means always taken into account when anger surfaces in a meeting or on the office floor.
-Don’t wait till its too late, see Workplace Violence: Managing the Anger to Prevent Violence
+Don’t wait till it’s too late; see Workplace Violence Prevention Made Simple

 1. Call up your active listening skills.
 When someone is angry, listening—without interrupting or questioning—is the best thing you can do.
 Because your co-worker or employee is already on the defensive, ensure they feel heard (e.g., use verbal cues, like nodding, to make them feel heard without interrupting).